 An excellent, eco-friendly, lightweight mid layer which manages to keep the gram count down while retaining warmth thanks to its innovative hexagonal inner knit

 Clever gap in left sleeve for checking watch

 No hand warmer pockets

 This year, inov-8 has applied its considerable trail running expertise to a brand-new collection of hiking apparel.
-With new pants, shorts, t-shirts and mid layers – plus a waterproof jacket set to land in autumn – inov-8 are aiming to satisfy the needs of fast and light hikers with durable, high performing and sustainable kit.
+With new pants, shorts, t-shirts and mid layers – plus a waterproof jacket set to land in the fall – inov-8 is aiming to satisfy the needs of fast and light hikers with durable, high performing and sustainable kit.

 • List price: £85 (UK)